jengalas/bwaf-bbw/_emerging-leaders/agility-ambition-authenticity.md

   section_break: false
   text_block: |-
     Beverly Willis Architecture Foundation Emerging Leaders program is a New York-based, selective professional development opportunity for women 5–10 years out of school.
 In small group format, invitees engage with significant senior women in architecture, engineering, construction, real estate, law, and financial services to advance their own career goals.
 Participants share common experiences and trade personal strategies for success.
     Applications for the Spring program are now open!
-Please send completed applications to veskridge@bwaf.org by Friday, May 13, 2021.
+Please send completed applications to veskridge@bwaf.org by Monday, June 6, 2022.
 - template: text-block
   text_block: "In response to the coronavirus outbreak and federal guidance on gatherings,
     the 2020 and current 2021 Emerging Leaders programs are being hosted as virtual